You're Invited! Buy Tickets to our Galas in NY, NJ and VA!

 Camp Activities

-Includes games, arts & crafts, bonfire, and Healing Circle support groups where kids can connect with their peers.
+Includes games, arts & crafts, bonfire, and Healing Circles (support groups) where kids can connect with their peers

 The Impact